QRCS-CORP/QSMP/README.md

 #### Windows (MSVC)

-Use the Visual Studio solution to create the library and the server and client projects: PQS, Server, and Client.
+Use the Visual Studio solution to create the library and the server and client projects: QSMP, Simplex: Server, and Client, Duplex: Listener and Sender.
-Extract the files, and open the Server or Client project.
-The PQS library has a default location in a folder parallel to the Server and Client project folders.
+Extract the files, and open the Server or Client projects.
+The QSMP library has a default location in a folder parallel to the Server and Client project folders.
-The server and client projects additional files folder are set to: **$(SolutionDir)..\PQS\PQS** and **$(SolutionDir)..\QSC\QSC**, if this is not the location of the library files, change it by going to server/client project properties **Configuration Properties->C/C++->General->Additional Include Directories** and set the library files location.
+The server and client projects additional files folder are set to: **$(SolutionDir)..\QSMP\QSMP** and **$(SolutionDir)..\QSC\QSC**, if this is not the location of the library files, change it by going to server/client project properties **Configuration Properties->C/C++->General->Additional Include Directories** and set the library files location.
-Ensure that the **[server/client]->References** property contains a reference to the PQS library, and that the PQS library contains a valid reference to the QSC library.
+Ensure that the **[server/client]->References** property contains a reference to the QSMP library, and that the QSMP library contains a valid reference to the QSC library.
-QSC and PQS support every AVX instruction family (AVX/AVX2/AVX-512).
+QSC and QSMP support every AVX instruction family (AVX/AVX2/AVX-512).
-Set the QSC and PQS libries and every server/client project to the same AVX family setting in **Configuration Properties->C/C++->All Options->Enable Enhanced Instruction Set**.
+Set the QSC and QSMP libries and every server/client project to the same AVX family setting in **Configuration Properties->C/C++->All Options->Enable Enhanced Instruction Set**.
-Set both QSC and PQS to the same instruction set in Debug and Release Solution Configurations.
+Set both QSC and QSMP to the same instruction set in Debug and Release Solution Configurations.
-Compile the QSC library (right-click and choose build), build the PQS library, then build the Server and Client project.
+Compile the QSC library (right-click and choose build), build the QSMP library, then build the Server and Client, Listener and Sender projects.

 #### MacOS / Ubuntu (Eclipse)

-The QSC and the PQS library projects, along with the Server and Client projects have been tested using the Eclipse IDE on Ubuntu and MacOS.
+The QSC and the QSMP library projects, along with the server and client projects have been tested using the Eclipse IDE on Ubuntu and MacOS.
 In the Eclipse folder there are subfolders for Ubuntu and MacOS that contain the **.project**, **.cproject**, and **.settings** Eclipse files.
-Copy those files directly into the folders containing the code files, ex. in the **Eclipse\Ubuntu\QSC** folder, and do the same for the PQS and the Server and Client projects.
+Copy those files directly into the folders containing the code files; move the files in the **Eclipse\Ubuntu\[project-name]** folder to the folder containing the project's header and implementation files for QSMP and each of the Server and Client projects.
 Create a new project for QSC, select C/C++ project, and then **Create an empty project** with the same name as the folder with the files, 'QSC'.
 Eclipse should load the project with all of the settings into the project view window.
 The same proceedure is true for **MacOS and Ubuntu**, but some settings are different (GCC/Clang), so choose the project files that correspond to the operating system.
 The default projects use minimal flags, but are set to use AVX2, AES-NI, and RDRand by default.